AKASHAorg/blog.akasha.world/_posts/2017-11-14-new-horizons.md

 draft: true
 ---

 Many, many things happened since our last update.
 Following our last alpha release, we started working on an entirely new dapp, in parallel with a complete redesign of the whole user experience.
 In other words, the sparse updates were not caused by a lack of activity, quite the opposite.
-Now, after much hard work, we are extremely happy to change gears and announce that **the signups for the AKASHA beta version are now open!** \o/
+Now, after much hard work, we are extremely happy to change gears and announce that **[the signups for the AKASHA beta version are now open!](https://akasha.world/){:target="_blank"}** \o/

 ### DEVCON 3: Strength in Numbers